Magnolia Girls State

 Must be in good health, with a required examination by the girl’s physician (M.D.).
 The physician’s report

-must be issued no more than ten days prior to the opening of Girls State and must be
+must be issued no more than ten days prior to the opening of ALA Magnolia Girls State and must be

 presented at check-in.
 No one will be accepted without it.
-A Unit may send a physically challenged delegate.
-Special
+A Unit may send a physically challenged

-Delegates may participate in several other activities of Girls State: the Glee Club, the Talent Show, or the Alagista (a
+Delegates may participate in several other activities of Girls State: the Glee Club or the Alagista (a

 “yearbook” made of the delegates and events of the week).
-Each city will work on a city project to
+Each city will develop a city project to be

 Professional pictures are taken early in the week, including a group photo of all delegates and counselors